ionut-banu/ionut-banu/README.md

 # **About me :speech_balloon:**

-I am currently working as a Full-Stack Software Developer.
+I am currently working as a Backend Software Developer.

 I received my Bachelors Degree in Systems Engineering and my Masters Degree in Complex Systems from the Faculty of Automatic Control and Computer Science, Bucharest, Romania.